-3. Group Marketing Plans Requirements in respect of group marketing plans set out in section 16 $(5)^{4}$ and 17 of Regulation 664 (Automobile Insurance).
-Insurers must adhere to certain requirements when marketing auto insurance to members of an organized group.
-4. Prohibition on Acting as an Agent Section 231 of the Act 5 .
+16 (5) [5] and 17 of Regulation 664 (Automobile Insurance).

+4. Prohibition on Acting as an Agent Section 231 of the Act [6] .
 Forbids car dealers, insurance agents and insurance brokers from acting as the agent of an applicant for the purpose of signing an application for automobile insurance 5.
 Renewal Notice Section 236 of the Act.
 Auto insurance renewals with changes from the previous terms must be sent a certain number of days in advance to either the named insured (30 days) or broker (45 days).
-6. Specific Unfair or Section 439 of the Act, but only in respect of an unfair or Specific prohibited practices:
+6. Specific Unfair or Deceptive Acts or Practices Section 439 of the Act, but only in respect of an unfair or deceptive act or practice that is described in paragraph 7 or 12 of section 1 or paragraph 1, 2, 3 or 8 of subsection 2(1) of Ontario Regulation 7/00 (Unfair or Deceptive Acts or Practices ) and Specific prohibited practices: rebating or similar activity[7] use of a form that has not been approved by the regulator unless none of the deviations from the approved

-4 FSRA only has the authority to issue exemption(s) orders under s.16(5) of O.Reg 664 as they pertain to the minimum number of members (i.e. 100 members) required to be considered an organized group.
-5 ESRA only has the authority to issue exemption(s) orders under s.231 of the Act in the context of subscription based automobile
+&lt;sup>5 FSRA only has the authority to issue exemption(s) orders under s.16(5) of O.Reg 664 as they pertain to the minimum number of members (i.e. 100 members) required to be considered an organized group.

-5 FSRA only has the authority to issue exemption(s) orders under s.231 of the Act in the context of subscription based automobile insurance.
+&lt;sup>6 FSRA only has the authority to issue exemption(s) orders under s.231 of the Act in the context of subscription based automobile insurance.